JavaScript Fundamentals

 Sometimes you need to explicitly set the value of

-in a function, regardless of how it's
+this in a function, regardless of how it's

 called.
 JavaScript provides three methods for this: